Estimation of Large Covariance and Precision Matrices from Temporally Dependent Observations: Numerical Results

 Simulations are conducted with sample size $n=200$, variable dimension $p$ ranging from 100 to 400, and 100 replications under each setting, for which $\alpha$ varies from 0.1 to 2.
-The i.i.d. case is also considered.
-We use the gap-block CV with $H_1=H_2=10$ for the PDD temporal dependence, and use the ordinary 10-fold CV for the i.i.d. case that is recommended by \citet{Fang15}.
-The CLIME and SPICE are computed by the R packages {\tt flare} \citep{Li15} and {\tt QUIC} \citep{Hsie14}, respectively.
-For CLIME, we use the default perturbation $\varepsilon=n^{-1/2}$ of {\tt flare}.
+The i.i.d. case is also considered, for which an ordinary 10-fold CV is implemented.
+For each simulated data set, we choose the optimal tuning parameter from a set of 50 specified values (see Section S.4.1 in Supplementary Material).
+The CLIME and SPICE are computed by the R packages {\tt flare} \cite{Li15} and {\tt QUIC} \cite{Hsie14}, respectively.
+For CLIME, we use the default perturbation of {\tt flare} with $\varepsilon=n^{-1/2}$.

 The estimation performance is measured by both the spectral norm and the Frobenius norm.
-True-positive rate (TPR) and false-positive rate (FPR) are used for evaluating sparsity recovering:
+True-positive rate (TPR) and false-positive rate (FPR) are used for evaluating sparsity recovering for the correlation matrix: